This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-6 Amazing Health Benefits of Blackberries
+12 Amazing Health Benefits of Blackberries

-Similar to the health benefits of blueberries, this delicate berry contains at least a third of the daily recommended value for four important nutrients and has been found to fight everything from premature skin aging to aggressive cancers.
+Similar to the health benefits of blueberries, this delicate berry contains at least a third of the daily recommended value for four important nutrients and has been found to fight everything from premature skin aging to some aggressive cancers.
 It has a rich history and, bonus, can be used in virtually any type of food.

-Trust me, you should keep reading to learn all about the amazing health benefits of blackberries.
+Keep reading to learn all about the amazing health benefits of blackberries.

 A member of the Rosaceae family, blackberries are produced by about seven various species in the Rubus genus and are one of the most nutrient-rich foods you can easily find.